mrnugget/anygood/README.md

 With that information it's easy to use the `/api/movies` endpoint to get the ratings for the specified movie.

+## Development and Usage
+The application needs two environment variables to be set in order to work:

+* ROTTEN_TOMATOES_KEY
+* THE_MOVIE_DATABASE_KEY

+Both need to contain your key for the respective APIs.

 ## TODO

 - Error Handling: